cerner/fhir.cerner.com/content/millennium/r4/diagnostic/observation.md

 _Implementation Notes_

-* Social History Observations are not currently supported for Retrieve by Id and will return a 404 until implemented
+* Social History Observations are not currently supported for Retrieve by Id and will return a 404 until implemented.

 ### Example